Accessibility and Accommodations Policy

 - Deadline extensions

 When considering requests for accommodation, Quantic will consider alternative means for delivering the program, the effectiveness of such alternative means for the student, the feasibility of the accommodation, cost, and the effect on the academic program.
-Decisions regarding accommodations will be made by the Senior Director of Academic Affairs in conjunction with relevant Quantic personnel.
+Decisions regarding accommodations will be made by the Senior Director of Student Affairs in conjunction with relevant Quantic personnel.
 Individuals with disabilities, with or without accommodation, are held to the same performance and conduct standards.
 An individual will not be forced to accept a particular accommodation, aid, or service, if they choose not to accept it.

 Students are responsible for communicating directly with faculty regarding accommodations.
-Students are responsible for contacting the Senior Director of Academic Affairs at [email protected] if they have any difficulties receiving my accommodations.
+Students are responsible for contacting the Senior Director of Student Affairs at [email protected] if they have any difficulties receiving my accommodations.
 Individual instructors should never deny an accommodation on the assumption that it would be too costly or create an undue hardship, because such decisions must be made at the institutional level.

 In some circumstances, Quantic will offer special programs so that individuals with disabilities can participate.
 Notwithstanding the existence of such special programs, individuals with disabilities will not be denied the opportunity to participate in the regular programs offered by Quantic.